International company founders

 Citizens from the EU member states and the states of the European Economic Area (EEA) and Switzerland require no special residence permit if they want to go self-employed and start a business, because they have freedom of movement and the freedom to trade.

-If you come from a country that is not a member state of the European Union (EU) or the European Economic Area (EEA) and you are not a Swiss citizen, then you will require a special residence permit that allows you to work in Germany on a self-employed basis.
+If you come from a country that is not a member state of the European Union (EU) or the European Economic Area (EEA) and you are not a Swiss citizen, then you will require a special residence permit (External link) that allows you to work in Germany on a self-employed basis.
 The Chambers of Commerce and Industry (IHK) or Chambers of Crafts (HWK) as well as specialist advisory centres for international citizens wishing to start a business can show you how to submit an application to the Foreigners’ Registration Office to secure a residence permit or extend your existing permit.
 The advisors can help you, for example, to establish the formalities you have to take care of and the knowledge you need.

 When wishing to work on a self-employed basis in Germany, establishing whether a foreign professional qualification is recognised in Germany can also be important.
 The wide range of professional qualifications means that different places are responsible for regulating them in Germany.
-You will find detailed information on the Recognition in Germany website.
-The Bavarian Ministry of Social Affairs also has an overview of the relevant contacts in Bavaria.
+You will find detailed information on the Recognition in Germany (External link) website.
+The Bavarian Ministry of Social Affairs (External link) also has an overview of the relevant contacts in Bavaria.